-Small business owners have very strong opinions about Yelp.
-Many have received harsh reviews and don’t know what to do about it.
-Ignoring Yelp isn’t the answer.
-Let’s solve some of the issues with Yelp for small business and build positive momentum for your brand online.
+Small business owners have firm opinions about Yelp.
+Many have received harsh reviews and don't know what to do about it.
+Ignoring Yelp isn't the answer.
+Let's solve some of the issues with Yelp for small business and build positive momentum for your brand online.

-According to a study conducted by Nielsen, a whopping 85 percent of consumers find local business information online, where reviews, store hours, deals and maps are just a click away.
-Nielson also found, “More than half (51%) of Yelp users make their purchase decisions after visiting the site.
-The figure for mobile Yelpers, however is a little higher.
+According to a study conducted by Nielsen, a whopping 85 percent of consumers find local business information online, where reviews, store hours, deals, and maps are just a click away.
+Nielson also observed, “More than half (51%) of Yelp users make their purchase decisions after visiting the site.
+The figure for mobile Yelpers, however, is a little higher.

-While Yelp visitations don’t always result in action, users report that 93 percent of the time, Yelp usage results in occasionally, frequently or always making a purchase from a local business.”
+While Yelp visitations don’t always result in action, users report that 93 percent of the time, Yelp usage results in occasionally, frequently or consistently purchasing a local business.”

 The biggest reason to be active on Yelp is to know what people are saying about your company on the website or app.
 Since you're a local small business, being active on Yelp for your personal use will help you to understand how Yelp works and what types of things people comment on.

-Start by adding the app to your smartphone. iOS and Android Then start using the app from time to time to find a restaurant or service in your community.
-If you have have a great meal, leave a positive review and help another small business build their Yelp reviews.
+Start by adding the app to your smartphone. iOS and Android Then, start using the app from time to time to find a restaurant or service in your community.
+If you have had a great meal, leave a positive review, and help another small business build their Yelp reviews.

-I can’t stress enough that Yelp reviews [and all online reviews] need to be organic, heartfelt comments.
-Don’t ask your family to leave reviews or leave reviews on your own business.
-People are savvy and it’s really lame.
+I can't stress enough that Yelp reviews [and all online reviews] need to be organic, heartfelt comments.
+Don't ask your family to leave reviews or leave reviews on your own business.
+People are savvy, and it's lame.